 Dead & Company – “Drums” > “Space” – 7/26/2016

 [Video: Ed Congdon]

 Always pushing boundaries, Mickey Hart remains one of the most influential drummers today, and a vital part of the Grateful Dead community.
 Thank you for helping us keep time in this crazy world, and for reminding us to always be kind.
 Happy birthday!

-For full info on Dead & Company’s upcoming Fall Tour and Mexican destination event, Playing In The Sand, head to the band’s website.
+For full info on Dead & Company’s upcoming tour schedule, head to the band’s website.